 Example- If you had a product that had a width circumference of 14 inches and a length of 10 inches, the equation would be: (C x 1.1 ÷2= Width of bag needed) For this example, the equation would be 14×1.1÷2= 7.7.

 An additional inch or two inches should be added to the product length to allow room to make seals.
-You would need an 8×12 inch bag to wrap the product, up-sizing is an option if that size of bag is not available.
+You would need an 8×12 inch bag to wrap the product, up-sizing is an option if that size of the bag is not available.

 Width x Depth Measurement – For Flat or Square products

-Example- If you had a product that had a Width of 7 inches and a depth of 5 inches and length of 18 inches, the equation would be: (W + D x 2 x 1.1÷2= Width of bag needed) For this example the equation would be 7+5 x 2 x 1.1÷2=13.2.
+Example- If you had a product that had a Width of 7 inches and a depth of 5 inches and a length of 18 inches, the equation would be: (W + D x 2 x 1.1÷2= Width of bag needed) For this example the equation would be 7+5 x 2 x 1.1÷2=13.2.

 An additional inch or two inches should be added to the product length to allow room to make seals.
 You would need a 14x20 inch bag to wrap the product, up-sizing is an option if that size of the bag is not available.

 How To Use Shrink Wrap Bags

 Shrink bags are easy and efficient to use.
 Users can quickly obtain a professionally packaged look with the proper size of bags, a sealer, and a heating element.
 Users place the product being wrapped inside of the shrink bag, seal the open end of the bag, and apply heat.
-View the videos below for a full tutorial of how to use flat shrink wrap bags and gift basket shrink bags.
+View the videos below for a full tutorial on how to use flat shrink wrap bags and gift basket shrink bags.